-Worthy of His Fall by Richard Harrison
+Title: Worthy of His Fall

-Reviewed by Liam Ford
+Review by Liam Ford.

 Like the kukri knife that adorns its cover, the poems of Worthy of His Fall by Richard Harrison are keen, precise, and dangerous.
 His political poems are not meant to be, nor are they, beautiful: “This is a political poem, so / don’t expect beauty” (”Warnography” 1-2).
 Unfortunately, the political poems make unwieldy weapons.
 They entrench themselves in the language of the war on terror, name-dropping Bush and Rumsfeld, bin Laden and Hussein.
 The language, to use Di Brandt’s words (from the back cover) to refute her own comments, is “militant patriarchal monotheism.”

 The speaker attempts to reconcile modern ideas of fatherhood with what he learned from his own father.
 In “Song for the Lesser Giant,” he quotes his daughter singing “a song of all things / missing their essential parts” (2-3).
 At the end, he chooses to italicize “a father without the yell” (33) as if to emphasize that he cannot conceive of being a father without raising his voice.
 The voice of the speaker’s father also appears in other poems, at one point informing the reader that “Anyone who marches is an army.”
 In the poem of the same title, the speaker describes a “father on TV pointing / towards his bombed-out house” who, despite